isomerpages/moe-dunearnsec/_departments/Character and Citizenship Education.md

 <h4>Kolb&rsquo;s Experiential Learning Model</h4>
 <p>The main school-wide CCE pedogogical approach used to facilitate students&rsquo; character and citizenship development and reflection is the Experiential Learning Approach, based on Kolb&rsquo;s Experiential Learning Model.
 Students will reflect on their experience, learn from it, and apply the lessons in everyday life.</p>
 <img src="/images/cce3.jpg">
-<h4>Values Talk*</h4>
-<p>Values Talk (VT) are sharing sessions conducted every Monday morning. .
-The objective of VT is to inculcate and reinforce positive values, attitudes, behaviour and competencies.
-The sessions are conducted for all students by staff, students themselves, and external partners.
-The topics are aligned to the &ldquo;Value of the Month&rdquo;, which stems from the school 6 core values of R3ICH: respect, responsibility, resilience, integrity, care and harmony.
-At the end of each VT session, students are given the opportunity to reflect meaningfully on the key learning through an online reflection platform.<em><br />*VT sessions are restructured as Form Teacher Time (FTT) in view of Covid-19</em></p>
 <h4>Dunearn Character Development Profile (DCDP): Formative Assessment of Character Development</h4>
 <p><strong>What is it?</strong></p>
 <ul>